-When I take out people on walking tours with Milan Greeters I always encourage them to take a peak behind open gates: most times you’ll find real treasures (and you’ll know if you’re not wanted!).
+When I take out people on walking tours with Milan Greeters I always encourage them to take a peak behind open gates: most times you’ll find real treasures (and you’ll know if you’re not wanted by residents!).
 This applies very well to 10 Corso Como, a must-see and an essential artistic space in the heart of the Moscova district.

 When in Corso Como, one of the fanciest walking areas in Milan, you’ll see the address clearly marked on top of the gate, but this won’t do very much for you if you don’t walk in.
 When you do walk in, though, you’ll be simply amazed.

-10 Corso Como is the most charming venue: it is a lively space where art and beauty are available to everyone.
-Don’t you wish you lived here?
-Well then, go take a peak!
+10 Corso Como is the most charming venue: it is a lively space where art and beauty are available to everyone and, as of late, even a few live events.
+Go on then, take a peak!